 There are also a couple of herbs that I’ve yet to get a good photograph of (I get to the market too late and they’ve already sold out!), so I’ll be sure to try to update as soon as possible with photos of wild betel leaf and sorrel.

-Mint: although there are several types of mint that are popular in Vietnam, standard grocery store mint will work just fine in all Vietnamese recipes.
+Although there are several types of mint that are popular in Vietnam, standard grocery store mint will work just fine in all Vietnamese recipes.

-Rice Paddy Herb: the small, delicate leaves grow in sturdy pale green stalks and taste of cumin and orange citrus.
+The small, delicate leaves grow in sturdy pale green stalks and taste of cumin and orange citrus.

-Fish Mint: very appropriately name, this spade-shaped herb has got a very distinctive fishy smell and taste.
+Very appropriately name, this spade-shaped herb has got a very distinctive fishy smell and taste.

-Water Spinach Curls: not actually an herb at all, but these water spinach curls are a fun addition or garnish for a lot of Vietnamese dishes.
+Not actually an herb at all, but these water spinach curls are a fun addition or garnish for a lot of Vietnamese dishes.
 They provide texture but not much flavor.
 You can even purchase a special tool to make them.

-Lemongrass: a favorite in many dishes, both savory and sweet.
+A favorite in many dishes, both savory and sweet.
 Lemongrass tastes and smells, not surprisingly, like lemon.
 Although it’s started to be sold fresh in many supermarkets, I’ve read that many Asian markets sell frozen, finely ground lemongrass.